 What is an OxymeL?

 The word oxymel comes from the Greek words “oxys” (acid, often vinegar) and “meli” (honey).
 Simply put, a traditional oxymel is a sweet and tangy herbal preparation made by combining apple cider vinegar, raw honey, and medicinal herbs.
 This mixture creates a potent remedy that is both flavorful and functional.
-Today, herbalists use handcrafted oxymels to extract and preserve the beneficial properties of herbs, while making them easier to consume and enjoy.
+I love utilizing handcrafted oxymels to extract and preserve the beneficial properties of herbs, while making them easier to consume and enjoy.

 What Is an Oxymel For?